-If you were dining with me at a restaurant and asked me what I thought about my meal, my response might be like this:
+If you were dining with me at a restaurant for lunch and asked me what I thought about the salad I’d ordered, my response might be this:

-“Well the bulk of the salad which is grains and tomatoes is ice cold, which I don’t like, and the grilled chicken is overcooked and dry.
+“Well the bulk of the salad which is grains and tomatoes are ice cold, which I don’t like, and the chicken is overcooked and dry.
 The avocados are brown and I can’t even find the feta cheese.
-The balsamic vinaigrette is completely overpowering, and the salad should be served at room temperature.”
+The balsamic vinaigrette is completely overpowering, and the salad should be served at room temperature.
+Oh, and the plate is ice cold.”

 (These words were actually spoken by me when my husband and I were having lunch out of town.)